vrk-kpa/api-catalog/README.md

 After [Ansible](http://www.ansible.com/) provisions the system, the service will be running in the virtual machine and is available from your host machine at http://10.100.10.10/

-Admin user credentials are `admin:admin` and a regular user is `test:test`.
+User credentials for an administrator are `admin:admin`, and `test:test` for a regular user.

 To reprovision the server (i.e. to run Ansible) again: